 How to Make and Bake the Blackberry Galette

-Galettes are really easy to make in part because you don't have to shape the dough to a pan and there is no cutting or crimping to make it fit.
+Galettes are really easy to make in part because you don't have to shape the dough into a pan and there is no cutting or crimping to make it fit.

 While the berries are chilling roll out the dough.
 Take a half-sheet of parchment paper - I use the King Arther parchment paper.
 It's perfect for all kinds of projects.
 Sprinkle the parchment paper with flour and roll out the dough to a 14-inch circle.
 It is okay if it overhangs the parchment paper because you're going to fold the dough over the filling.

-Place the galette on a on your baking sheet and spoon the reserved juices over the berries.
+Place the galette on a baking sheet and spoon the reserved juices over the berries.
 Bake the galette until the fruit is bubbling and the crust is dark golden brown.

 Let the galette cool to room temperature.
 Allowing it too cool will give the juices and fruit time to gel and make the galette easier to cut.
 Serve the galette with ice cream, whipped cream or all by itself.